Tetra-Pak-APIs/TetraPak.AspNet/CAT.md

 ## Bearer token

-In OAuth 2 any party in posession of a bearer token should be granted access to the requested resources, without being further challenged.
+In OAuth 2 any party in possession of a bearer token should be granted access to the requested resources, without being further challenged.

 To prevent misuse two very important criteria must be met: